 For more information, visit the KHA website, or call the office at (254) 634-5243.

 As of 02/12/2019, Killeen Housing Authority is billing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Killeen Housing Authority manages 130 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Killeen Housing Authority manages 132 active Housing Choice Vouchers.